Laplace and Schr\"odinger operators without eigenvalues on homogeneous amenable graphs: Dimensions of eigenspaces

 In the case $\omega\in\partial_2\Omega$, remembering that $g|_{\partial_2\Omega}=0$, we obtain $h(\omega)=0$.
 This finishes the proof of the claim.
 We can now finish the proof of the lemma.
 Indeed, according to the second statement of Lemma \ref{lemma: gluing} (which applies because of the claim, the fact that $Hh=\lambda h$, and the hypothesis of $\lambda$-uniqueness),

 We then have:

 As $U_{\Omega}$ is one-to-one we deduce that $g=0$.
 We conclude that

-is a non-trivial linear combination, showing that the family $g_1,\dots,g_n$ is linearly dependent. \end{proof} We will need the following basic result from linear algebra (for a more conceptual proof than the one we give below, we refer the reader to \cite[3.6]{Simon}). \begin{lemma} Let $\mathcal H$ be a finite dimensional Hilbert space.
+is a non-trivial linear combination, showing that the family $g_1,\dots,g_n$ is linearly dependent. \end{proof} We will need the following basic result from linear algebra (for a proof, we refer the reader to \cite[3.6]{Simon}). \begin{lemma} Let $\mathcal H$ be a finite dimensional Hilbert space.
 Let $A\in B(\mathcal H)$ be an endomorphism of $\mathcal H$ (viewed as an operator).
 Then the usual trace of $A$ is bounded by the rank of $A$ times its norm: